osudroid/osu-droid/README.md

 open it on Android Studio
 ```

-To update the source code to the latest commit, run the following command inside the osu directory:
+To update the source code to the latest commit, run the following command inside the osudroid directory:

 ```she
 git pull